Here's what you need to know about going keto

 How to Start a Keto Diet

 If you’re interested in trying the ketogenic diet, I recommend doing so under doctor or nutritionist supervision, at least at first.
-If you decide to do it on your own, pick up a book like The Keto Reset Diet by Mark Sisson and figure out your macronutrient guidelines (amount of fats, proteins and carbs) using a keto calculator.
+If you decide to do it on your own, pick up a book like The Keto Reset Diet by Mark Sisson and figure out your macronutrient guidelines (amount of fats, proteins and carbs) using a keto calculator like this or this.
 A good keto cookbook helps too.
 Below is the general keto macronutrient breakdown:

 Carbohydrates – 5-10%